Collection prior due date

 recovery prior due date

-Two follow-up media are to be used for that purpose: telephone call and e-mail (or interactive e-mail).
-Depending on the volume of invoices and the type of client, one or the other will be preferred.
-It is indeed possible to do several preventive reminders, one by e-mail and the other by phone for example.
+Two follow-up media for that purpose are phone call and e-mail (or interactive e-mail).
+Clients prefer one or the other, depending on the volume of invoices and the type of client.
+You can schedule several preventive reminders, such as one by e-mail and the other by phone for example.

 Perform the first collection action between 7 and 15 days before due date of your invoices by phone or e-mail.

-Or get a promise to pay confirmation by email.
-It confirms the commitment of your client to pay you and constitutes acknowledgment of debt in the event of default payment and further legal action.
+Or obtain written confirmation of a promise to pay.
+It confirms the commitment of your client to pay you and constitutes an acknowledgment of debt.
+If there is a default of payment it can lead to further legal action.

 Comment this page